 For more information on this topic, visit the official website of the IMO.
 Exit NOTE: To access the Air Pollution annex of MARPOL 73/78, enter the IMO Web site and select "Marine Environment."
 Next, select "Pollution Prevention," then select "Air Pollution."

 Ballast Water Discharges

 EPA is a member of an interagency working group for the U.S. delegation to IMO's Marine Environment Protection Committee (MEPC).
-Exit The committee is currently engaged in the implementation of a global treaty for the Control and Management of Ships' Ballast Water and Sediments that is intended to reduce the introduction of harmful aquatic species.
+The committee is currently engaged in the implementation of a global treaty for the Control and Management of Ships' Ballast Water and Sediments that is intended to reduce the introduction of harmful aquatic species.
 Although this Convention has not yet entered into force, EPA works with others to assess proposals for IMO approval of ballast water management systems that may be employed on international shipping.

 The Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter Exit (commonly refered to as the London Convention) was signed in London in 1972.
 Article I of the London Convention states:

 Contracting Parties shall individually and collectively promote the effective control of all sources of pollution of the marine environment, and pledge themselves especially to take all practicable steps to prevent the pollution of the sea by the dumping of waste and other matter that is liable to create hazards to human health, to harm living resources and marine life, to damage amenities or to interfere with other legitimate uses of the sea.

 In 1996, a Protocol was developed to amend the London Convention to ban ocean disposal of radioactive wastes and incineration at sea.
 Article II of the 1996 Protocol defines the objectives of this amendment as: